-The Butter Quartet consists of four musicians brought together by their mutual love of vibrant historically-informed performance of string quartets.
-They first formed as participants in a course at the Royal Conservatory of The Hague, but soon developed a passion and dynamic that extended beyond their studies.
+The members of the Butter Quartet first formed as participants in a course at the Royal Conservatory of The Hague, but soon developed a passion and dynamic that extended beyond their studies.
 They have been featured in festivals and series internationally, such as at the National Forum for Music in Poland.
 They have also appeared on BBC Radio 3 and Dutch station Radio West.

 After competing as finalists in the 2019 York Early Music International Young Artists Competition, they were awarded a place in the EEEMERGING+ programme.
 The Butter Quartet is a recipient of the Early Music America Summer Scholarship, a scholarship from the Adriana Jacoba Fonds, and a grant from the Prins Bernhard Cultuurfonds.